-- Contribute to inter-agency working in line with Working Together to Safeguard Children 2018 guidance - Provide a co-ordinated offer of Early Help when additional needs of children are identified - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at all statutory and safeguarding meetings (child protection conferences, core group meetings, looked after children reviews and high-risk strategy meetings).
+- Contribute to inter-agency working in line with 'Working Together to Safeguard Children 2018 guidance' - Provide a co-ordinated offer of early help when additional needs of children are identified

-- Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE) KCSiE 2021 and the Isle of Wight Safeguarding Children Partnership (IOWSCP) procedures.
+- Ensure staff are alert to the various factors that can increase the need for early help (para 19 KCSiE 2022) - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE) and the Hampshire Safeguarding Children Partnership (HSCP) procedures - Determine if a concern about a member of staff is a 'low level concern' or an allegation1